proofrock/ws4sqlite-docs/documentation/sched_tasks.md

 The last feature in particular is very powerful, in that it allows to perform statements at startup, or repeatedly; if for example you need to generate a sort of "run id" for one particular run, the relevant SQL can be executed at each startup of the server.

+{% hint style="info" %}
+If multiple actions are configured for a task, they are executed in the following order: first the VACUUM, then the backup, then the sql statements (in the order they're listed).
+{% endhint %}

 It's a list of objects.
 We'll now discuss the configurations of each node of the list.